2024Studios/Project_Guidlines/C# Guidelines.md

    - Always cache components and reference at the start or use lazy initialization
          - For example, don't do GetComponent at update or similar methods that will be called a lot, get the components you need at Start instead
          - Lazy initialization is where you get the reference you need once you need it, and then never check for it again.

 Files

-    Filenames and directory names are PascalCase, e.g. MyFile.cs.
+    - Filenames and directory names are PascalCase, e.g. MyFile.cs.
-    Where possible the file name should be the same as the name of the main class in the file, e.g. MyClass.cs.
-    In general, prefer one core class per file.
+    - In general, prefer one core class per file.

 Organization
-    Namespace using declarations go at the top, before any namespaces. using import order is alphabetical, apart from System imports which always go first.
+    - Namespace using declarations go at the top, before any namespaces. using import order is alphabetical, apart from System imports which always go first.
-    Class member ordering:
+    - Class member ordering:
         Group class members in the following order:
             Nested classes, enums, delegates and events.
             Static, const and readonly fields.
             Fields and properties.
             Constructors and finalizers.
             Methods.
-    in general favour this ordering:
+    - in general favour this ordering:
             Public.
             Internal.
             Protected internal.